JOAk47/safe-cargo/README.md

 ## Read access

-Sandobx allow access to list all files (without reading their content), and read/execute following files and directories:
+Sandbox allow access to list all files (without reading their content), and read/execute following files and directories:

  - `/dev/random` and `/dev/urandom`
  - `/dev/tty`
- - All files in `PATH` directiories
+ - All files in `PATH` directories
  - All files in following directories (and subdirectories):
     - `/private/etc/`
     - `/private/var/db/timezone/`